On congruence modules related to Hilbert Eisenstein series: Hilbert modular varieties and -adic modular forms

-The following theorem is called the vertical control theorem in \cite{Hida3}.
-It tells us how to obtain the space of modular forms of weight $k$ and level $\Gamma$ from the space of $p$-adic modular forms.
+The following theorem is called the vertical control theorem in \cite[\S 4.1.8]{Hida3} in which Hida only proved the assertion for the space of cusp forms of level $\Gamma_1(\mfr{n}p)$.
+By using Corollary~\ref{53}, we are able to prove a theorem for the space of modular forms of parallel weight and level $\Gamma_1(\mfr{n}p^r)$.